 It’s not really lying, but omitting facts related to the case can have negative consequences.
-Stick to the facts or your loved one will get caught, and their case will get harmed by it.
+Stick to the facts or your loved one will get caught, and their case will be harmed by it.
 The case might get thrown out altogether.

 Fail to Document Injuries

 Your loved one needs to document all their injuries.
 Your loved one can document injuries by visiting a doctor.
-They could take photographs of the injuries, and writing down everything that happened.
+They could take photographs of the injuries and write down everything that happened.
 If your loved claims that they suffered a broken wrist, there has to be a record of this injury with a doctor.
 Proof could include x-rays, doctor’s diagnosis, proof of visit to the doctor, surgery, etc. If your loved one doesn’t document the injury, it will be much harder to prove.
 This is especially true because personal injury cases can drag on for months or even years.
 Your loved one’s injury might heal by the time they actually go to court.

 Take the Case Lightly

 Your loved one want to show that they take the lawsuit seriously.
 If your loved one gets deposed, they should be professional and concise with their answers.
 When your loved one’s court date comes around, tell them not to show up late.
 They should also stay focused in court.
 Your loved one want to show that they are invested in this case and that compensation is important to them.